- United States

 Canada’s roster for the 2018 PyeongChang Olympic Games was one of the oldest among countries participating in the Men’s Hockey tournament.
 They could once again be one of the oldest teams at the 2022 Beijing Winter Olympics if NHL players are allowed to participate.

-With the next Winter Games two years out, what might Canada’s roster look like?
+With the next Winter Games a year away, what might Canada’s roster look like?
 Let’s dive in.

 Projected 2022 Canadian Olympic Team Roster

-Here’s how Canada’s 2022 Men’s Hockey team might look, assuming the NHL allows its players to participate in the Winter Olympics:
+Here’s how Canada’s 2022 Men’s Hockey team might look:

 |Steven Stamkos||Sidney Crosby||Nathan MacKinnon|